Wisdom is the difference between yesterday and tomorrow.

 - If you don’t have a plan for your money, someone else will.
 It’s 80% effort and 20% knowledge.
 It’s a matter of learning these 3 basic skills:

-- Triple A: Assess.
+- Triple-A: Assess.
 Acknowledge.
 Activate.
-Assess current financial situation.
+Assess the current financial situation.
 What’s working?
 What isn’t?
 Acknowledge that it can be better!
 Activate.
 How can we do this?
 Do it.

 - Get out of debt and you give yourself a raise.
 Debt is a thief.
 When you get a credit card, interest is a penalty.
 When you save or invest – the interest you earn is a reward or bonus.
 You don’t have to ask for a raise or work harder, just focus on getting out of debt.